Anadea/anadea_jobs/src/jobs/social-media-marketing-manager.md

 Required Skills:

-* Proven experience in social media marketing or a related field.
+* Proven 1.5+ years experience in social media marketing or a related field
 * Strong creativity and a keen eye for design, capable of producing visually captivating content.
 * Excellent analytical skills to assess social media performance and make data-driven decisions.
 * Proficiency in using AI tools such as ChatGPT and DALL-E for content creation.